lipp/zbus/README.md

 ## Requirements

-zbusd heavily relies on [lua-zmq](https://github.com/Neopallium/lua-zmq) and [lua-ev](https://github.com/brimworks/lua-ev).
+zbusd heavily relies on luasocket and [lua-ev](https://github.com/brimworks/lua-ev).
 The optional JSON message wrapper (zbus/json.lua) requires [lua-cjson](http://www.kyne.com.au/~mark/software/lua-cjson.php).
 They are all available via luarocks and will be installed automatically with the zbus rock.

 ## Other Languages like C,Python,...

-Even if the broker (zbusd.lua) and the modules provided are written in Lua, zbus members could be written in **any language** with support for zeromq (and multi-part messages), as [lua-zmq](https://github.com/Neopallium/lua-zmq) does.
+Even if the broker (zbusd.lua) and the modules provided are written in Lua, zbus members could be written in **any language** with support for TCP/IP.

 ## Protocol

-zbus defines a simple protocol based on zeromq **multi-part messages**.This allows zbusd.lua to effectively recognize (or simply forward):
+zbus defines a simple protocol based on **multi-part messages**.This allows zbusd.lua to effectively recognize (or simply forward):

 -    method-urls
 -    method-arguments